wavebreaker-lucas/esg_gp_be/README.md

 - `layer_type`: Type of layer (GROUP, SUBSIDIARY, BRANCH)
 - `company_location`: Physical location of the company
 - `created_at`: Creation timestamp in HKT format (YYYY-MM-DD HH:MM)
-- `created_by`: Name of the user who created this layer.
-For Baker Tilly admins, this will be prefixed with "Admin:".
-For client users with CREATOR role, this will show their name.
+- `created_by`: Email address of the user who created this layer
 - `parent_id`: ID of parent layer (null for GROUP, group_id for SUBSIDIARY, subsidiary_id for BRANCH)

 **Notes:**